-Spearmint Essential Oil is a pale yellow oil that is thin and fluid that obtained from steam distillation of the dried tops and leaves of the garden mint herb.
-There are several varieties that are all usable so don’t be surprised if the INCI has different names.
+Spearmint Essential Oil is a pale yellow oil that is thin and fluid, that is obtained from steam distillation of the dried tops and leaves of the garden mint herb.
+There are several varieties that are all usable, so don’t be surprised if the INCI has different names.

-The INCI of Spearmint Essential Oil is usually Mentha Spicata Oil but you may also see other names like Mentha Viridis Oil.
-INCI stands for International Nomenclature of Cosmetic Ingredients whereby ingredients used in cosmetics are identified and categorised.
+The INCI of Spearmint Essential Oil is usually Mentha Spicata Oil, but you may also see other names like Mentha Viridis Oil.
+INCI stands for International Nomenclature of Cosmetic Ingredients, whereby ingredients used in cosmetics are identified and categorized.
 It is widely adhered to in the EU where the CosIng website gives free information.

 What’s The History of Spearmint Essential Oil?